-From the architect.
+Text description provided by the architects.
 Aesthetically, this house is a sculptural and abstract replica of a traditional house.
 The design by Karawitz Architecture reveals a double faced site sensitive house that is closed on the North to limit energy loss and opened on the South to take benefit of free sunshine.

 This project was labeled the best performance low consumption house in France and the first house in the parisian region to receive the european labeled certification PHI "Passiv Haus Institut".